raduga256/SentimentAnalysisUsingBERT/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1iTKkt2y6pTNJ0qWXMG0wki7zUcIpc12S#scrollTo=wbGAsxfqARrK)
 # SentimentAnalysisUsingBERT
-Build a sentiment classification model using BERT from the Transformers library by Hugging Face with PyTorch and Python.
+Build a sentiment classification model using BERT from the Transformers library by Hugging Face with PyTorch and Python on Google Colab.

 ## Goal
 Intuitively understand what BERT is